scorpiodiagrams/sicm/wiki/chapter004.md

 #Image(Art_P813.jpg,figure_4.2)
 #Caption *Figure 4.2* A surface of section for the driven pendulum, with zero-amplitude drive.
 The effect is to sample the trajectories of the undriven pendulum, which lie on the contours of the Hamiltonian.
 Only a small number of points are plotted for each trajectory to illustrate the fact that for zero-amplitude drive the surface of section samples the continuous trajectories of the undriven pendulum. #CaptionEnd

-For the driven pendulum we make stroboscopic surfaces of section by sampling the state at the drive period and plotting the angular momentum versus the angle (see [[chapter004!figure_4.2][figure 4.2]]).
+For the driven pendulum we make stroboscopic surfaces of section by sampling the state at the drive period and plotting the angular momentum versus the angle (see [figure 4.2](#figure_4.2)).
 For zero-amplitude drive, the section points are confined to the curves traced by trajectories of the undriven pendulum.
 For each kind of orbit that we saw for the undriven pendulum, there are orbits of the driven pendulum that generate a corresponding pattern of points on the section.

 The two stationary orbits at the equilibrium points of the pendulum appear as points on the surface of section.
 Equilibrium points are fixed points of the Poincaré map.